anoopl/echo-app/README.md

 #Now deploy Nginx ingress and Echo app:

-For this you need to have Helm 3 installed in as binary named helm3
+For this you need to have Helm version 3.x ( https://github.com/helm/helm ) installed in as binary named helm3 in your path.

 to install Nginx Ingress run: